How do I host my own website at home?

 Finally, the "Ready to Install the Program" page appears.
 Click "Install" to kick off the installation process.
 The Apache server software will be copied into place and the Apache service will start up in the background.
 Along the way, a few Windows Command Prompt windows will flash up briefly.
 This is normal and you should let these windows do their thing and go away on their own!

 If you do receive error messages, the most frequent cause is that Internet Information Server or another web server is already installed and "listening" on port 80, the standard HTTP port.
 Disable the other web server software and reinstall Apache.
+The "Installation Wizard Completed" page should appear.
+Congratulations, you have a web server!
+Click on "Finish" to complete the process.

 Internet Information Server Quick-Start Guide